Spotlight

 Biography

-Dr. Steve Holland is a professor in MSOE's Electrical Engineering and Computer Science Department.
+Dr. Steve Holland is a professor and the electrical engineering program director in the Electrical, Computer and Biomedical Engineering department and has been a faculty member at MSOE since 2013.
 He serves as program director for the Electrical Engineering program.
 His specialties include RF/microwave engineering, antennas, electromagnetics, analog circuit design, and engineering education.
-Before joining the faculty at MSOE in 2013, Holland worked as a senior sensors engineer for MITRE Corp. and as a microwave engineer for the Medical College of Wisconsin.
+Before joining the faculty at MSOE, Holland worked as a senior sensors engineer for MITRE Corp. and as a microwave engineer for the Medical College of Wisconsin.

 Areas of Expertise (5)